spruceid/kepler/README.md

   * [ ] Verifiable Credential requirements
   * [ ] Object Capabilities framework

+Orbits are buckets of content which are access-controlled with a policy defined by the Orbit Administrators.
+They consitute a bounded replication environment, where only Hosts which are authorized by the Administrator may replicate the content inside the Orbit.
+Orbits are conceptually similar to private IPFS peer-groups/networks, where the peers are designated by Administrators and only serve content to those who are also authorized by the Administrators.

 ## Configuration
 All configuration variables are documented in [kepler.toml](kepler.toml).
 You can either modify them in this file, or specify them through environment variable using the prefix `KEPLER_`.

+Configuration Options:
+- `KEPLER_PORT`: Port which Kepler will serve HTTP requests on.
+Default: `8000`
+- `KEPLER_DATABASE_PATH`: Path which Kepler will use for storage.
+This path MUST point to a directory which Kepler can write to.
+This option is REQUIRED.

 ## API

 Kepler exposes a basic HTTP API with POST and GET requests for putting and reading stored entries.

+### Open an Orbit

 ### Read